heyMP/signals/README.md

 ## Lit

-The cool thing about using AsyncIterators is that frameworks can expose tools methods for re-rendering components when new values are yielded.
+The cool thing about using AsyncIterators is that frameworks can expose methods for re-rendering components when new values are yielded.

 For instance, Lit exposes `asyncReplace` and `asyncAppend` directives to easily render new values from an async iterable.